 Traumatic experiences can take over an individual’s life.
 Many individuals walk away from trauma feeling anxious, sad, out of control, and sometimes guilty or shameful (even if the shame and guilt were not warranted).
 These emotions can occur at the same time or they might cycle through, and they often continue even when the individual realizes they are illogical.

 Trauma symptoms can impact one’s happiness, and they might cause an individual to view the world with wariness and distrust.
 Without effective treatment, these symptoms will continue and might result in unhappiness and loneliness.
-An individual’s quality of life, mental and physical health, and the lives of the individual’s loved ones will improve even with a small amount of treatment.
+An individual’s quality of life, mental and physical health, and the lives of the individual’s loved ones will improve even with a small amount of treatment from a professional rehab center.

-Residential care is an effective and safe way to start overcoming the effects of trauma.
+Residential care, such the rehab that is provided at Serenity Knolls in California, is an effective and safe way to start overcoming the effects of trauma.
 With the help of evidence-based treatments and individualized care plans, understanding professionals can ease symptoms and help individuals begin to heal.
-Treatments such as cognitive behavior therapy, eye movement desensitization and reprocessing (EMDR), somatic experience therapy, and dialectical behavioral therapy can help individuals return to a much more balanced way of life.
+Treatments and rehabilitation such as cognitive behavior therapy, eye movement desensitization and reprocessing (EMDR), somatic experience therapy, and dialectical behavioral therapy can help individuals return to a much more balanced way of life.

 It is possible to heal after trauma.
 Since scientists now understand some of the many ways that trauma can rewire the brain, therapists can help individuals undo the dangerous patterns of terror and help the individual release his or her feelings and thoughts linked to the trauma in a comfortable manner.
 Since inpatient treatment offers a staff that is present 24/7, it is an incredibly effective way to start healing.
-No matter how serious a person’s trauma, wellness can be obtained.
+No matter how serious a person’s trauma, wellness can be obtained through effective rehab at a high-quality treatment center.